avoorhis/vamps-node.js/README.md

 Then run as: nodemon bin/www

 To check code quality run:
-plato -r -x public/javascripts/jquery-2.1.1.min.js -x models/ds_tax_cnt.js -d reports public app.js views routes models config
+plato -r -x public/javascripts/jquery-2.1.1.min.js -d reports public app.js views routes models config

 Then see vamps-node.js/reports/index.html in a browser.

 Applying new database schema from vamps2 (on vampsdev)